Jun 272024

 Blown Fuse Indicator Circuit using one transistor

-This blown fuse indicator circuit warns us, by lighting a LED, when there is a problem in an electrical installation protected by the fuse.
+This blown fuse indicator circuit warns us by lighting a LED when there is a problem in an electrical installation protected by the fuse.

-How the blown fuse indicator circuit works?
+How does the blown fuse indicator circuit work?

 Blown Fuse Indicator Circuit using one transistor